 Contacts owners of property, corporate tax representatives, attorneys and accountants to obtain access to property, to gather data for the appraisal or to review the findings of the assessment;

-May assign and review the work of lower-level assessors and support staff;
+May assign and review the work of lower-level Assessors, Commercial and Industrial and support staff;

 May perform residential real property assessments;

 Performs other related duties.

 Knowledge of the methods involved in the valuation of commercial and industrial properties;

 Knowledge of building specifications and construction materials used in commercial and industrial properties;

 Skill in inspecting and analyzing the type, grade and quality of building facilities, mechanical equipment, plumbing, heating, air-conditioning, electrical systems or other structural components;

 Skill in the preparation of complex appraisals of commercial and industrial properties;

 Ability to work with legal staff to respond to challenges of assessments;